Scrum Master vs Project Manager

 6th Sep, 2020

 It's an interesting question.
-The moment you equate Scrum Master to a Project Manager that means one of those roles is misunderstood.
+The moment you equate a Scrum Master to a Project Manager that means one of those roles is misunderstood.
 To understand these roles, it's essential we first understand the difference between a Product and a Project.
-Products are solutions to people's problems like a pouch that holds markers, a bag that helps to carry vegetables, a chatting software that allows people to communicate.
+Products are solutions to people's problems like a pouch that holds markers, a bag that helps to carry vegetables, and a chatting software that allows people to communicate.
 The products exist as long as people use products.
 The organizations that build Products continue to uncover user needs as they use the products and enhance and release new product versions often.

 However, if we look at the definition of a Project, per PMI PMBOK, it is temporary in that it has a defined beginning and end in time, and therefore set scope and resources.
-For example, when you hand over the design of a town hall or a theatre to a Civil contractor to build, the scope is set, the cost is set (well you wish), and time is set (wishful thinking never stops).
-Well, although the scope is set, the cost and time can vary based on many factors like industry trends affecting the cost of goods, weather conditions affecting the timeline.
+For example, when you hand over the design of a town hall or a theatre to a Civil contractor to build, the scope is set, the cost is set (well you wish), and the time is set (wishful thinking never stops).
+Well, although the scope is set, the cost and time can vary based on many factors like industry trends affecting the cost of goods, and weather conditions affecting the timeline.
 However, the scope is very well known.
 So, the thought process here is to reduce time and cost.
 If we talk in terms of product contexts or domains, this falls in a complicated context (Requirements are known, but the solution is not well known).
-Hence applying the right skills on the right tasks can help in reducing time and cost.
-Projects like migrating from mainframe to open stack, customizing a newly designed autonomous car per customer needs dwell in this territory.
+Hence applying the right skills to the right tasks can help in reducing time and cost.
+Projects like migrating from mainframe to open stack, and customizing a newly designed autonomous car per customer needs dwell in this territory.
 These are Projects, and project thinking is very useful there.

-Products, on the other hand, dwell in complex context (unknown problems hence unknown solutions) like designing a new autonomous car, finding a cure for COVID-19, building new software.
+Products, on the other hand, dwell in complex contexts (unknown problems hence unknown solutions) like designing a new autonomous car, finding a cure for COVID-19, and building new software.
 Given the requirements are unknown, the processes should enable quick learning and pivoting.
 The system (processes, team structures, policies, tools, etc.) should allow quick and continuous learning in this context.

 Now, with this context, let's look at the roles generally: You can categorize roles into 3 categories